 One of the primary roles of melatonin is to tell your brain when it is time to fall asleep.
 Melatonin naturally increases in the evening (when it is getting dark), and decreases in the morning.

 If you suffer from sleep-related issues, then supplementing melatonin might help you improve your sleep.

-Recommended daily dosage: 0,5 mg to 5 mg/day
+The recommended daily dosage is 0,5 mg to 5 mg per day.

 The primary role of tart cherry is the production of melatonin, which is crucial for sleep.

-Recommended daily dosage: It has not been established, but it seems very effective at a dosage of up to 400 mg
+Recommended daily dosage has not been established, but it seems very effective at a dosage of up to 400 mg